nicko-winner/docs-aws/docs/user-management-and-perms/index.rst

 When you sign up for Fanatical Support for AWS, the first user you create is the **Account Owner**.
 After signing up, you can reassign Account Owner status to another user on the account.
 You can make this change from the **Account Settings** page.
-There can have only one Account Owner at a time.
+There can be only one Account Owner at a time.

 The **Account Owner** has full administrative privileges, including: